Plant ecology plant behaviour community ecology conservation biology

 Current Research Interests

 Research in the lab addresses a diversity of fundamental questions in plant ecology.
-We take a broad approach to research, with interest in plant behavioural ecology, competition, plant-pollinator interactions, insect and mammalian herbivory, evolutionary and functional ecology, climate change, and mychorrhizae.
+We take a broad approach to research, with interest in plant behavioural ecology, biodiversity and community assembly, herbivory, plant social interactions (including competition), mycorrhizae, species invastion, climate change.
+Honestly, if its an interesting question I sure would like to know the answer.

+I am generally open to new students who are curious, and even more new curious students who can secure external funding.
 Please visit my lab home page to find out about any opportunities for graduate study.
 I am always interested in hearing from prospective graduate students at both the M.Sc. and PhD. level, as well as potential postdoctoral fellows and undergraduates.
 Admissions, and most funding sources, are available to students regardless of nationality.
-Currently, the lab consists of people from Canada, the United States, Kenya, and Iran.

 Laboratory of Experimental Plant Ecology